Deci-AI/super-gradients/documentation/source/Metrics.md

 ## Using Custom Metrics in SG

-Suppose you implemented your own `MyAccuracy` (more information on how to do so [here](https://torchmetrics.readthedocs.io/en/latest/pages/implement.html)), for coded trainings you can simply pass an instance of it as done in the previous sub-section.
+Suppose you implemented your own `MyAccuracy` (more information on how to do so [here](https://torchmetrics.readthedocs.io/en/latest/pages/implement.html)), for coded training, you can pass an instance of it as done in the previous sub-section.
 For [training with configuration files](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/configuration_files.md), first decorate your metric class with SG's `@register_metric` decorator:
 ```python
 from torchmetrics import Metric